What is Science Journeys?

 •Knology - external educational evaluator

-•Small Group – playroom activity to introduce health STEM concepts
+• Small Group Sessions – playroom activity to introduce health STEM concepts

-•Seacrest Studios Broadcasts – broadcast lessons and activities via Seacrest Studios, ability to have children interact during broadcasting via call-ins
+• Seacrest Studios Broadcasts – broadcast lessons and activities via Seacrest Studios, patients interact during broadcasting by calling the studio or attending a live broadcast